0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 | SecurityIncident         | 287
 | AzureNetworkAnalytics_CL | 526

-## Attack Maps Before Hardening / Security Controls
+## Attack Maps After Hardening / Security Controls

   >**Note**: All map queries actually returned no results due to no instances of malicious activity for the 24 hour period after hardening.